-There’s something so, so good about a stellar snack.
-At its best, it can be the ideal pick-me-up prior to, or after, a really tough workout or it could be a well-deserved break when that day at the office feels like it’s never going to end.
+There’s something so good about a stellar snack.
+At its best, it can be the ideal pick-me-up prior to, or after, a really tough workout or a way to keep your blood sugar and energy levels stable until the next meal.
 But snacking isn’t an automatic win.
 At its worst, it can be the culprit for deterring your healthy progress and ultimately sabotage your weight-loss goals.

-Here, experts weigh in on the biggest snacking mistakes you’re probably making and how to fix them.
+Here, experts discuss the biggest snacking mistakes you’re probably making and how to fix them.

 The fix: Before reaching for a snack, do a hunger check.
 “On a hunger scale of 1–10, 1 being not hungry at all and 10 being the hungriest you’ve ever felt, you should aim to eat when you’re around 7,” says Boufounos.